taichi-dev/taichi/docs/scalar_tensor.rst

 .. attribute:: a[p, q, ...]

-    :parameter a: (Field) the field of scalars
+    :parameter a: (ti.field) the field of scalars
     :parameter p: (scalar) index of the first field dimension
     :parameter q: (scalar) index of the second field dimension
     :return: (scalar) the element at ``[p, q, ...]``